Somerset Council continues to work alongside emergency services

 Latest update and advice for residents

 - Water levels have not increased significantly overnight; however, further rainfall is forecast into next week, with a yellow weather warning in place from Monday into Tuesday.
-As a result, the Major Incident declaration remains in place.
-Details of the warning are available on the Met Office’s UK weather warnings page.
+Details are available on the Met Office’s UK weather warnings page.

-- Officers from Avon and Somerset Police and Somerset Council are on the ground, supporting residents who require advice or assistance.
+- Officers from Avon and Somerset Police and Somerset Council are on the ground supporting residents.

-- Residents are not currently being advised to evacuate, but they are being asked to remain prepared in case the situation worsens and evacuation becomes necessary.
+- Residents are not currently being advised to evacuate but should remain prepared in case the situation worsens.

-- Residents have been encouraged to consider whether they could stay with friends or family for a day or so, whether they have somewhere else they could go, or whether their insurance could support alternative accommodation if required.
+- Residents are encouraged to consider whether they could stay with friends or family, or whether insurance could support alternative accommodation.

-- If evacuation is required, residents will be contacted by the police, Somerset Council staff, or through a flood warning issued by the Environment Agency.
+- If evacuation is required, residents will be contacted by police, Somerset Council staff, or through an Environment Agency flood warning.

-- Plans are in place to open rest centres should they be needed.
+- Plans are in place to open rest centres if needed.

-Anyone affected by flooding is encouraged to please report it using the Council’s flood reporting form.
+Anyone affected by flooding is encouraged to report it using the Council’s flood reporting form.

 Environment Agency update

 There are currently 5 Flood Warnings and 11 Flood Alerts in place across Somerset.
-People are encouraged to continue checking the details daily.
 Catchments and river levels remain very sensitive to rainfall.

-The Environment Agency continues to respond to incidents in Wiltshire and Dorset, where groundwater levels have risen to record highs following last week’s heavy rainfall.
-Early action on the Somerset Levels means the Agency is in a strong position to continue supporting local communities in Somerset while also deploying additional resources to areas now experiencing the greatest pressure.
+The Environment Agency continues to respond to incidents in Wiltshire and Dorset, where groundwater levels have risen to record highs.
+Early action on the Somerset Levels means the Agency can continue supporting local communities while deploying resources to areas under pressure.

-Contingency pumps have also been installed at Aller Drove and the Westonzoyland Flood Alleviation Schemes.
+Contingency pumps have been installed at Aller Drove and the Westonzoyland Flood Alleviation Schemes.

 Works have begun to remove flow restrictions in the North Moor Main Drain.
-All options have been carefully considered to move water as quickly as possible while keeping roads and access routes open for residents.
-These works are already making a difference, with water now reaching pumping stations more quickly and all pumps, including additional temporary pumps, operating at full capacity.
+These works are already making a difference, with water reaching pumping stations more quickly.

-Staff remain on the ground inspecting assets to ensure they are fully operational and to identify any issues at an early stage.
+Staff remain on the ground inspecting assets to ensure they are fully operational.

 Advice for communities

-For safety reasons, people are advised not to walk or drive through floodwater, which may be deeper than it appears and could contain sewage or hidden hazards.
+For safety reasons, people are advised not to walk or drive through floodwater.

-Anyone experiencing property flooding is encouraged to report it as soon as possible, as this helps organisations coordinate support and prioritise response efforts.
-Reports can be made via the Environment Agency Incident Hotline on 0800 80 70 60.
+Anyone experiencing property flooding should report it as soon as possible via the Environment Agency Incident Hotline on 0800 80 70 60.

-Since a Major Incident was declared, the multi‑agency response to flooding has been stepped up.
-For welfare needs, including animal welfare, residents are advised to contact Somerset Council on 0300 123 2224.
+For welfare needs, including animal welfare, residents should contact Somerset Council on 0300 123 2224.

 Avon and Somerset Police update

-Officers are patrolling on the ground in the key areas over the weekend and visiting addresses vulnerable to flooding.
+Officers are patrolling key areas and visiting addresses vulnerable to flooding.

-We will have a heightened presence in the areas which are at the greatest risk of flooding, and we will ensure those locations remain safe in the potential absence of residents so that will not become another cause for concern.
+We will have a heightened presence in the areas at greatest risk and ensure those locations remain safe in the potential absence of residents.

-Residents will continue to see us over the weekend on patrols, and we will keep people informed on the most up to date information, make sure they have everything they need, and to escalate any concerns they may share with us on the ground.
+Residents will continue to see us on patrols, and we will keep people informed and escalate any concerns they share with us.

-We remain committed to working alongside our partner agencies to keep people informed, and we encourage them to follow official guidance and advice.”
+We remain committed to working alongside partner agencies and encourage people to follow official guidance and advice.”

 NHS Somerset update